 On Thursday June 9th, Oslo’s Bislett Stadium will host the world’s greatest track and field athletes on the fifth stop of the Samsung Diamond League tour.
 Usain Bolt will be this year’s marquee attraction.
-But last Sunday afternoon the legendary athletics and ice-skating arena, tucked neatly into the heart of the Norwegian capital – call it the Fenway Park or Wrigley Field of T & F – hosted the Holmenkollen Relay, the largest relay footrace in the world.
-If you ever wanted to experience the entirety of the Oslo running community in one place, this would be your event.
+But last Sunday afternoon the legendary athletics and ice-skating arena, tucked neatly into the heart of the Norwegian capital—call it the Fenway Park or Wrigley Field of T & F—hosted the Holmenkollen Relay, the largest relay footrace in the world.
+If you ever wanted to experience the entire Oslo running community in one place, this would be your event.

 After a lovely visit with Bjorn, we drove back to Oslo, hoping to find parking near the stadium for the 2 p.m start.
 But with over 30,000 runners streaming in from all over Norway and Scandanavia, Jack was worried.
 Fortunately, we found a plum spot across Akersbakken Street from Jack’s brother-in-law Jan’s condo, and we began the short walk up to Bislett, stopping at a Deli de Luca – a 7-11 type convenience store – for some refreshment.

-While waiting in line we ran into Vidar Sports Club chairman Oskar Petter Jensrun and his wife, Marianna, a one-time 4:18 1500 meter and 2:07 800m runner.
-Jack and Grete Waitz were life-long Vidar Club members, and in fact, it was through the Vidar club that the two met as teen agers.
-Today for the relay all the Vidar Club teams would be wearing black ribbons on their singlets in honor of Grete.
+While waiting in line we ran into Vidar Sports Club chairperson Oskar Petter Jensrun and his wife, Marianna, a onetime 4:18 1500 meter and 2:07 800m runner.
+Jack and Grete Waitz were lifelong Vidar Club members, and in fact, it was through the Vidar club the two met as teenagers.
+Today, for the relay, all the Vidar Club teams would wear black ribbons on their singlets in honor of Grete.

 Like any major local road race, the Holmenkollen Relay is an extended runner family reunion awash in the bright colors of team uniforms.
 It also had the added element of giving people the chance to pay Jack their condolences for the loss of Grete.